aws-samples/serverless-samples/queue-based-ingestion/README.md

 <li>Amazon API Gateway endpoint which allows submit requests to start new jobs and integrates with Amazon SQS Queue. <br>
 <li>Amazon SQS Queue to store incoming job requests.<br>
 <li>Amazon API Gateway endpoint which provides status of job.<br>
-<li>AWS Lambda function used as an Authorizer for Amazon API Gateway.<br>
+<li>AWS Lambda function is used as an Authorizer for Amazon API Gateway.<br>
 <li>AWS Lambda function to process messages from Amazon SQS queue.<br>
 <li>AWS Lambda function to process get Job Status API requests coming to Amazon API Gateway and provide status of each Job Request and link to Job output payload.<br>
 <li>AWS Lambda function that simulates business logic processing for job, this needs to be replaced by business logic specific to your usecase.<br>
 <li>Amazon DynamoDB tables to store details of job requests and status of job.<br>
 <li>Amazon S3 bucket to store output of job process.<br>
 <li>AWS Identity and Access Management (IAM) Roles for Lambda functions, with appropriate permissions to access Amazon S3 buckets, Amazon SQS queues, and Amazon DynamoDB Table. <br>
-<li>Amazon API Gateway access logs stream in Amazon CloudWatch Logs.<br>
+<li>Amazon API Gateway access logs stream into Amazon CloudWatch Logs.<br>
 <li>Amazon Simple Notification Service (Amazon SNS) topic for the alarms.<br>
 <li>Errors alarms for all AWS Lambda functions.<br>
 <li>CloudWatch Dashboard with API Gateway, AWS Lambda, and Amazon DynamoDB metrics pre-configured.<br>